 I missed blogging last week because I was too busy with edits.
-I’m pleased to announce I’ve signed contracts and finalised about everything for another foray into the life and times of one Lethbridge-Stewart.
+I’m pleased to announce I’ve signed contracts and completed about everything for another foray into the life and times of one Lethbridge-Stewart.
 More on that shortly.
-For now you might like to pop along to the new Lethbridge-Stewart website and dig around.
+For now, you might like to pop along to the new Lethbridge-Stewart website and dig around.

 I’ve about caught up with work in progress and have some new plans for 2018, with projects spanning several genres, some studying, and other things.
-I’m even ‘having a go’ at plotting, interesting for a general ‘pantser’ of a writer as in fly by the seat of.
-I won’t be surprised if I end up doing a little of both.
-As for this month, though I’ll likely be back with an end of year message or two, for now I’m taking a break, and a much-needed holiday.
-Best wishes to you and yours at this time.
+I’m even ‘having a go’ at plotting, interesting for a general ‘pantser’ of a writer as in ‘fly by the seat of’.
+Won’t surprise me if I end up doing a little of both.
+As for this month, although I’ll likely be back with an end-of-year message or two, for now I’m taking a break, and a much-needed holiday.
+Best wishes to you and yours.

 I’ve rather sadder news to mention before I end on a more upbeat note.
-Many of us were informed this weekend that my main publisher, Loose Id, is closing.
+Many of us heard this weekend that my major publisher, Loose Id, is closing.
 It’s hard to hear as I had hoped to write for them again this coming year and was working on finalising a submission.
 I’ve had a rough four years, which included two moves and other issues.
-Problems that seriously interfered with and finished off my hoped-for writing schedule.
-I had at last hoped to return to working with Loose Id as I had next to nothing new out with them during that time…a time now finished but unforgettable.
+Problems that seriously interfered with and finished my hoped-for writing schedule.
+I had at last hoped to return to working with Loose Id as I had next to nothing new out with them during that time… a time now finished but unforgettable.

 Book 3: Christmas Angel